natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 # Create the bridge
 sudo ip link add br0 type bridge

 # Assign an address to the interface.
-If we don't do this then dnsmasq will later complain that the interface it's bound to "has no address"
+If we don't do this then dnsmasq will later complain that the interface it is bound to "has no address"
 sudo ip addr add 10.0.0.0/24 dev br0

 # Bring the bridge up